 For UC Berkeley students only:

-In order to determine your financial aid eligibility for a Global Internships program, review the financial aid information for Global Internships and consult with the Financial Aid and Scholarships Office.
+To determine your financial aid eligibility for a Global Internships program, review the financial aid information for Global Internships and consult with the Financial Aid and Scholarships Office.
 When the Financial Aid and Scholarships Office calculates the amount of aid offered for participation in a program, they consider not only the tuition and program fee charges but also any out-of-pocket expenses they anticipate students may incur during the program.
 The charges posted directly to your CalCentral account for the tuition and the program fee are different from the total expenses that may be incurred while abroad.

 If you require financial aid to cover program costs, it is your responsibility to confirm your aid package in advance of any program deadlines.
 Inability to pay the program fee or tuition is not a valid reason to receive a refund of the fees associated with your program.